astronomer/docs/learn/airflow-azure-data-factory-integration.md

 That's where Airflow comes in.
 ADF jobs can be run using an Airflow DAG, giving the full capabilities of Airflow orchestration beyond using ADF alone.
 This allows users that are comfortable with ADF to write their job there, while Airflow acts as the control plane for orchestration.

-For a more complex example of orchestrating dependent ADF pipelines with Airflow, see [Orchestrating Multiple Azure Data Factory Pipelines in Airflow](https://registry.astronomer.io/dags/airflow-azure-data-factory).
+For a more complex example of orchestrating dependent ADF pipelines with Airflow, see [Orchestrating Multiple Azure Data Factory Pipelines in Apache Airflow®](https://registry.astronomer.io/dags/airflow-azure-data-factory).